 If you are having trouble attaching the strings to the kite, try using a lark’s head knot for your first flight.
 Also, you can attach a paracord loop to the end of the line because some kite strings can cut other strings if they rub together.
 Attaching them with something thicker like paracord can do the trick.

 When we say eye-catching, it is huge.
-It is 196 inches in length or around 5 metres in total.
-Its purple colour adds drama to its overall effect.
+It is 196 inches in length or around 5 meters in total.
+Its Rainbow colors adds drama to its overall effect.
 It is made of nylon, foldable, and easy to store.
 The package includes the original kite bag, handle, and string.
 A complete package, wouldn’t you say?

 Age level: 10 years and up